Najeeb Amar

-Najeeb Amar (born 25 September 1971) is a Pakistani-born Hong Kong cricketer.
+Najeeb Amar (born 25 September 1971) is a Pakistani-born Hong Kong former cricketer.

-Najeeb made his One Day International debut for Hong Kong in the 2004 Asia Cup in Sri Lanka.
-As of May 2005 he has played two One Day Internationals for Hong Kong, both in the Asia Cup and is unlikely to add to this total during his playing career.
+Najeeb made his One Day International (ODI) debut for Hong Kong in the 2004 Asia Cup in Sri Lanka.

 Najeeb is a left-arm orthodox spin bowler and lower-order left-handed batsman.
+In his four ODI matches for Hong Kong, he scored 38 runs at an average of 12.66 and claimed three wickets with his left-arm spin.

 He had previously represented the Water and Power Development Authority in the Pakistan local one-day competition.